CEA-LIST/N2D2/docs/python_api/example/load_onnx.rst

     model.fit(learn_epoch=nb_epochs, valid_metric='Accuracy')
     model.run_test()

-And even exporting it to CPP in int 8 !
+| And even exporting it to CPP in int 8 !
+| (Don't forget to remove the softmax layer first because N2D2 does not export this layer for the CPP export)

 .. code-block::